 Shareholders are given a share of your profits in return for the investment they make in your business.
 Hence, besides sharing ownership, you will also be sharing profits with the shareholders you have now.

 This is a short-term external finance option given by a bank.
 If you are a regular customer, your bank will give you overdraft facilities where you can take out more cash than what is present inside your bank account.
 Your bank balance will be negative when you do so, and the overdraft will be deducted from whatever sum is deposited into your bank account next.
-Banks often place limits on overdraft facilities, which is why you can only take the loan for a short period.
+Banks often place limits on overdraft facilities, which is why you can only take the funding for a short period.

-Short-Term Loan from Private Lenders
+Short-Term Funding from Private Funders

 Categorised in: Blog